kimmykong/fetch-take-home/README.md

 2. A server on your machine will be spun up and the prompt will tell you what IP the server is running on

  <code> fetch-take-home.ipynb </code>
- 1. Open the notebook
+ 1. Open the notebook (In a new command prompt [since the other is running the server] navigate to where the files are and type <code> jupyer notebook</code> into the prompt.
+From there a page in your browser will open and you can click on the notebook)
  2. Observe the output from my machine in cells 1 & 2
- 3. Comment out cells 1 & 2
+ 4. Comment out cells 1 & 2
- 4. Put your IP (from the <code>server.py</code> step 2 above) into cell 3
+ 5. Put your IP (from the <code>server.py</code> step 2 above) into cell 3
- 5. Uncomment the code in cell 4
+ 6. Uncomment the code in cell 4
- 6. Run cell 4
+ 7. Run cell 4